Corner components are pretty much like magic for creating serifs. And not only serifs.

 Complex corner components

 You can add any number of closed paths in a

 _corner glyph to compliment the open corner path.
-Their path direction is preserved, of course.
-So, now you can make even more cool things with your serifs, like the (long overdue return of the) page curl:
+Finally, time for the long overdue return of the page curl:

 Update 2022-07-26: updated title, related articles, minor formatting.